oopanuga/oopanuga.github.io/_posts/2014-11-15-Global-Day-of-Coderetreat.md

 ![Image description](/images/Coderetreat/image6.jpeg)

 What!?
 So we´ve been the whole day doing TDD and learning how it helps and now we don´t have to do it.
 Pufff.
-Hard to take hahaha

 We made a lot of jokes.
-There we were trying to make a working thingy without any tests to check that we were progressing well.
+In this exercise we tried to make a working thingy, something, without an test to check that we were progressing well.

-Everybody agreed that if you can´t run a test to check that something works then you need some User interface to check something.
+Everybody agreed that if you can´t run a test to check that something works, then you need some _User interface_ to check something.
-So we used a command line programme and it took a while to set the whole thing, debugging...
+In our case we used a command line programme that was simple, but imagine doing something more complex.
+Debugging and running an actual application to see if something works is so slow.
+You ended writing the whole thing and trying everything at the end, because running it takes time.

 > One of the reasons why I like TDD is because I program faster.

 It is really fast to add something and try it straigh forward, without having to run a system.
 It also makes you confident that you haven´t broken something without having to test the whole system again and again.

+It also lets you focus on the actual logic, leaving user interface, and other infrastructure decissions for the end.

 In addition my mates thought that it wasn´t that bad because we had been developing the same thing six times.
 If we had done that exercise, No TDD, the first one, we would have created the ugliest code ever.